sovetnik/umwelt/README.md

 ### Clone

 Fetch and write all modules from specified phase.
+Make sure that your project name and umwelt name didn't match to avoid file corruption.

 When your project is ready, you can get its code and specs.
 Create a new elixir or phoenix app, add umwelt and pull the code.